DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc C - Into the Valley.md

 If the players accept Madam Eva's task, she nods approvingly.
 She then begins the Tarokka reading.
 Read:

 <div class="description">
-<p>Madam Eva sets both decks upon the surface of the velvet table.
+<p>Madam Eva sets both decks upon the earth before her.
 Closing her eyes, she places her right hand over the surface of the larger deck.
 The crimson flames dim and swirl in eldritch patterns as her lips move silently, a distant tension spreading through the air.
 The sounds of the rustling trees and rippling pool beyond the tent's walls begin to dim, the external world growing mute and insubstantial as the space within grows more solid—more real.</p>
-<p>Slowly, reverently, the crone draws three cards from the top of the deck, laying them face down separately on the table, with the second laid between and above its partners.
+<p>Slowly, reverently, the crone draws three cards from the top of the deck, laying them face down separately on the ground, with the second laid between and above its partners.
 She then moves to the smaller deck, drawing two more cards.
 The first, she places below the first three, forming a cross.
 The second, she places in the center.</p>
-<p>The lights of the candles sway like silhouettes, leaning in toward the cards like anxious watchers—yet the air in the tent is perfectly still.
-No light intrudes through the seams in the tent's walls; no voice rings out in the silence.
-Shadows and mist swirl at the boundaries of the tent, where the darkness of deepest night dwells—but here, at its center, light yet reigns.</p>
+<p>The shadows of the headstones around her sway like silhouettes, leaning in toward the cards like anxious watchers—yet the air in the cemetery is perfectly still.
+No light intrudes besides the light of the three candles; no voice rings out in the silence.
+Shadows and mist swirl beyond the graves, where the darkness of deepest night dwells—but here, at its center, light yet reigns.</p>
 <p>The crone then moves her wrinkled hand to the left-most card—the first.
 She closes her eyes and tilts her head, as if listening to an unspoken word.
 The arcane lights swirl and then shift, their colors changing to a deep, piercing blue.</p>
 <p>"This card tells of history.
 Knowledge of the ancient will help you better understand your enemy."</p>
 <p>She flips the card.</p>
 <p>The cerulean light dances across its surface, revealing an illustration of a smirking guardsman looking up at a haughty priest, the priest’s pointing fingers mere inches from the guardsman’s nose as the guardsman readies a wickedly curved dagger behind his back.
 “The Nine of Glyphs—the Traitor.”
 Her dark pupils shift from side to side, as though reading from an unseen text.
 "I see the ancient foe of an old and noble house.
-The wandering soul will lead you to him."</p>
+The lost soul will lead you to him."</p>
 <p>She moves her hand to the second card, this one at the top of the cross.
 As she closes her eyes and listens once more, the candlelight flares, its color bursting into a fierce, cheery yellow.</p>
 <p>"This card tells of a powerful force for good and protection, a holy symbol of great hope."
 She flips the card.</p>
 <p>This time, the light reveals a new illustration: an armored warrior clutching a cracked iron sword and a leather-bound wooden shield, his face obscured by a heavy iron helmet.
 “The Five of Swords—the Myrmidon.”
 Her eyes stare deep into the shadows that lurk in the corners of the tent.
 (See <span class="citation">Swords (Spades), p.
 12</span>, for this card’s foretelling.)</p>